![]() |

-Our work on the DFPS since October, 2021 has been supported entirely by Phase I Small Business Initiative Research (SBIR) Grant 2111936 awarded by the National Science Foundation.
+Our work on the DFPS between October, 2021 and April, 2023 was supported by a Phase I Small Business Initiative Research (SBIR) Grant, number 2111936, from the National Science Foundation.

 Term | Meaning |